 The vulnerability as described in subclause 6.19 of ISO/IEC 24772-1 applies to Ada.
 Ada compilers exist that detect and generate compiler warnings for unused variables.

-6.19.2 Guidance to language users
+6.19.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.19.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.19.5 of ISO/IEC 24772-1:2022;

-Do not declare variables of the same type with similar names.
-Use distinctive identifiers and the strong typing of Ada (for example through declaring specific types as in type Pig_Counter is range 0 ..
-1000; Pig : Pig_Counter; rather than just Pig: Integer;) to reduce the number of variables of the same type.
+Avoid the declaration of variables of the same type with similar names; instead use distinctive identifiers and the strong typing of Ada (for example through declaring specific types as in type Pig_Counter is range 0 ..
+1000; Pig : Pig_Counter; rather than just Pig: Integer;) to reduce the number of variables of the same type;

 Use Ada compilers that detect and generate compiler warnings for unused variables.